Any Questions?

 A person’s learning career lasts an entire lifetime whether within an academic institution, the workplace, or the myriad of experiences that help shape their personal development.
-With the rapid progression of the world’s technological marvels, it has become easier than ever to access information on a legion of topics across the globe.
-This same wonder has made it possible for anyone from anywhere to learn anything.
-Now more than ever, this idea is highly relevant to one’s learning process.
-Staying curious and asking questions is a foundational principle while learning as it allows others to put pieces of a puzzle together.
+The rapid progression of the world’s technological marvels has made it easier than ever to access information on countless subjects around the world.
+In turn, this has made it possible for anyone from anywhere to learn anything.
+Now more than ever, this idea has become increasingly relevant to a person’s learning process.
+Staying curious and asking questions is a foundational principle since it allows for the gears in our brains to turn and put pieces of a puzzle together.

-Though it may seem relatively straightforward, the ability to ask questions in a thoughtful, strategic way to get reliable answers is easier said than done.
-Growing up, teachers commonly encouraged students to ask questions and constantly reminded us that “there is no such thing as a stupid question!”
-Though, their responses to other students by giving occasional annoyed looks and having angry outburst have led me to believe otherwise.
+Though it seems straightforward, knowing how to ask questions in a thoughtful, strategic way to get reliable answers is easier said than done.
+Growing up, teachers commonly encourage students to ask questions and would give constant reminders that: “there is no such thing as a stupid question,” However, flashbacks to past instructors giving annoyed glances or irritated tone of voices suggest otherwise.
 ‘Not so smart’ questions exist.
-Fortunately, there is glaring hope as there are steps we can take to avoid becoming victims of this pitfall.
+Fortunately, there are glimmers of hope found in steps we can take to avoid becoming victims of this pitfall.

-To ask smart questions, it is important to be mindful of what the opposite term means.
-A ‘not so smart’ question are often presented in an informally lackluster way, typically being too vague or broadly specified.
+To ask smart questions, it’s important to be mindful of what the opposing term means.
+A ‘not so smart’ question is often presented in an informationally lackluster way with them typically being too vague or broadly specified.

 This is an example of a not so smart question on StackOverflow.